Skip to main content

 Considering her circumstances, it would have been easy for Emma Bacilla to avoid a final season of collegiate track.

-Instead the 2026 NCAA outdoor track and field season has been one of recovery and triumph for Bacilla, who is scheduled to compete next week in the NCAA East First Round hosted at the University of Kentucky.
+Instead the 2026 NCAA outdoor track and field season has been one of recovery and triumph for Bacilla, who is scheduled to compete next week in the NCAA East First Round regional meet hosted at the University of Kentucky.

-“Emma qualified for the NCAA’s two years ago, but she developed a MCL tear, which is a serious issue for someone using a throwing motion.
+“Emma qualified for the NCAA’s two years ago, but she developed a MCL tear, which is serious for someone using a throwing motion.
 Her injury is similar to what pitchers have in baseball when they undergo a Tommy John surgery,” Badon said on Thursday afternoon.

 At the Sun Belt Conference championship meet a week ago, Bacilla marked 157-7-feet in the javelin.
 That throw was the third best at the meet, but it qualified her for competition in Lexington, Ky. on May 27-30.